ngergs/budget-gke/helm/ingress/README.md

     * max_age: The max_age for Expect-CT, only relevant if Expect-CT is enabled(see above)
 * domains: Block below is a list
   * names: list(!) of domains for which this configuration block holds
+  * tls_secret_name: name of the Kubernetes secret, that holds the TLS certificate.
+Has to be of type "kubernetes.io/tls".
+Can be omitted if https is not used for this domain.
   * http: Also a list
       * path: subpath that should be served via HTTP
       * service: Kubernetes service that should be served under the given subpath